-FROM: Director of Finance Chantelle Green

-SUBJECT: Bi-annual Review of Revenue Sufficiency
+FROM: Chantelle Green, Director of Finance SUBJECT: Bi-annual Review of Revenue Sufficiency

-To provide the Maryland Transportation Authority (MDTA) Board with a bi-annual review of revenue sufficiency for the Fiscal Year (FY) 2023-2028 financial forecast period.
+To provide the Finance Committee with a bi-annual review of revenue sufficiency for the Fiscal Year (FY) 2023-2028 financial forecast period.

-The MDTA Board Operating Policy requires a bi-annual review of revenue sufficiency to determine if current rate and fee levels are appropriate based on levels of expected spending.
+The Maryland Transportation Authority's (MDTA) Board Operating Policy requires a bi-annual review of revenue sufficiency to determine if current rate and fee levels are appropriate based on levels of expected spending.
 The most recent financial forecast shows that current toll rates, fees, and discounts provide enough revenue over the near-term to meet forecasted spending and meet all legal and policy requirements.